MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-dns.md

 # Update the DNS forwarder in Azure Stack Hub

 At least one reachable DNS forwarder is necessary for the Azure Stack Hub infrastructure to resolve external names.
 A DNS forwarder must be provided for the deployment of Azure Stack Hub.
-That input is used for the Azure Stack Hub internal DNS servers as forwarder, and enables external name resolution for services like authentication, marketplace management, or usage.
+That input is used for the Azure Stack Hub internal DNS servers as a forwarder and it enables external name resolution for services like authentication, marketplace management, or usage.

 DNS is a critical datacenter infrastructure service that can change.
 If it does, Azure Stack Hub must be updated.